aimeshabani/School-Management-System/README.md

 Admin: Full system access.

-Data Security:

-All data is stored on an FTP local server:
+Data is stored securely on an FTP local server (e.g., router-based or dedicated server):

 No data is stored on individual computers.